miamvmian/SciML/InverseThermometry/README.md

 ## Next Steps

-This solver is ready for Part 2 of the project: using it in an inverse problem to estimate thermal conductivity from temperature measurements.
+This solver is for Part 1 of the project: using it in an inverse problem to estimate thermal conductivity from temperature measurements.